Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Dynamics in real time and space

-Comparison shows that the amplitude of oscillations is governed by $A_0$ (consistent with a small $t$ expansion) whilst the overall trend and post pump magnetization is related to the photoinjected energy.
-This can be seen in the lower panel of Fig.~\ref{fig:magnetization_iTEBD}, which plots the change in doublon density $\Delta d$ scaled by the fluence, showing that $\Delta d/A_0^2$ is the same for all pumps at short times.
-However, at later times during the pump $\Delta d$ approaches $\Delta E/(NU)$ (indicated by dashed horizontal lines on the plot) which is the expected result for the change in doublon density when injecting energy $\Delta E/N$ per site into a model with no hopping.
+{The lower panel of Fig.~\ref{fig:magnetization_iTEBD} plots the change in doublon density $\Delta d$ divided by $z_\alpha A_0^2$, demonstrating that the results obey the short time scaling, collapsing onto a single curve for small $t$ compared to the characteristic hopping timescale $t_h^{-1}=1$.
+At later times interactions and higher order processes become important and the curves separate.
+Then} $\Delta d$ approaches $\Delta E/(NU)$ (indicated by dashed horizontal lines on the plot) which is the expected result for the change in doublon density when injecting energy $\Delta E/N$ per site into a model with no hopping.
 In the post pump period $\Delta d$ falls below $\Delta E/(NU)$.
 This can be interpreted as the creation of increasing numbers of approximately stationary doublons during the pump, followed by the decay of some of them and an associated increase in kinetic energy.
 The profile for the most energetic pump we consider, the $A_0=1$ leg pump, shows some decay of doublons before the pump ends at $t=\pi$.
 This qualitative difference to the other pumps is consistent with the saturation shown in Fig.~\ref{fig:energy-density}.

-The leg direction pumps cause more disruption of magnetic correlations (and correspondingly a higher density doublons) than the rung pump, even if the energy transferred to the ladder is the same.
+The leg{-}direction pumps cause more disruption of magnetic correlations (and correspondingly a higher density doublons) than the rung pump, even if the energy transferred to the ladder is the same.
 The photoinjected energy for the rung pump is $\Delta E \approx 0.7$, close to that of the $A_0=0.45$ leg pump.
 However, the upper panel of Fig.~\ref{fig:magnetization_iTEBD} shows that the magnetization (and doublon) profile for the rung pump at later times is most similar to that of the leg pump with $A_0=0.4$, which has a lower photoinjected energy, $\Delta E \approx 0.6$.